Last Updated Oct 11, 2017 · Written by Kat Tate

 A professional painter can help you get the right finish on a whole range of projects around the home, including:

-: painters can help you get that special effect for your creative project, such as spray painting
+Special finishes: painters can help you get that special effect for your creative project, such as spray painting a surface.

 Wallpaper can add a different dimension to a room. © Wayne Hack Electrical Services

-Before you start getting quotes for your painting job, take the time to consider a few practical points that will affect the outcome of your project.
+Before you start getting quotes for your painting job, take the time to consider a few practical points that will affect the outcome of your project and the overall cost to paint a house.
 These include:

 The short answer is, it depends where you live - not all states require a licence.
 Currently New South Wales, South Australia, Queensland, Victoria and Western Australia require painters to be licensed.